 PROBLEM TROUBLESHOOTING PROCEDURE Configuration Mismatch Verify that both the BS and the RS are configured for the same configuration.
 (Note that if the configuration is to be changed over the radio link, then it is essential to configure all RS units before configuring the BS unit as connectivity to the RS unit will be lost after the new configuration is implemented.)
 Symbolic Link: It is important to note that the system relies on symbolic links to the desired configuration file.
 Multiple configurations can be stored on each radio, but only the one linked is active.
 If the symbolic link is to the wrong configuration file, then the unit will not connect.
 Excessive Pathloss In a lab setup, verify that the attenuation between the BS and the RS is set properly and does not exceed 90 dB.
 (Do not power on the radios without the proper attenuation between the units).
-In an operational environment, verify that the path loss is acceptable and that the connections to the antennas are secure and proper.
+In an operational environment , verify that the path loss is acceptable and that the connections to the antennas are secure and proper.
 Verify that the antennas are correctly installed per the RF plan.
-Cabling & Antennas Verify that both the BS and RS along with their associated RF ca Interference Perform an RF scan using Apollo to verify that the channel is clear of RF interference.
+Cabling & Antennas Verify that both the BS and RS along with their associated RF cabling and antennas are properly grounded.
+Interference Perform an RF scan using Apollo to verify that the channel is clear of RF interference.
 Note that the radio has a very large RF range and as such, out of TX/RX band RF energy can affect the radio's sensitivity.
 Proper use of external filters can reduce this interference.

 PROBLEM TROUBLESHOOTING PROCEDURE BS Detected & No Connection If the BS is detected (DL ACQUIRED) but a connection is not established, then the following needs to be determined: An RF scan using Apollo should be performed to verify that there is no interference in the channel.
 This needs to be performed at both the RS site and the BS site.
 Note that in most installations, the BS site is normally installed on a high tower and as such, the antenna is more susceptible to interference which could obscure the reception of the RS signal.
 Given this, a highly directional Yagi antenna, aligned properly is always preferred.
 Verify the orientation (both horizontal and vertical) of the antennas.
 Check the TX power of each unit.
 If both units are transmitting at maximum power, then there is most likely an issue with the RF path.
 Note that the BS actively controls the TX power of the RS so if the RS is transmitting at maximum power, then that is an indication that the signal level is too low at the BS.
 In this case, there is either interference obscuring the signal, the antennas are misaligned (which reduces the signal level), the RF cabling or lightning protector are damaged, or possibly water has entered the connectors or cables.
-Low Throughput The throughput is dynamical and the default configuration FEC 0 1 2 3 4 5 6 7 To increase throughput, the modulation techniques as sh QAM 64 1⁄2 is not implement ofor this is shown in CINR 0-5 6-8 9-12 13-17 N/A 18-19 20-21 22+ CINR needs to include.
-Modulation QPSK 1/2 QPSK 3/4 QAM 16 1/2 QAM 16 3/4 QAM 64 1⁄2 QAM 64 2/3 QAM 64 3/4 QAM 64 5/6 Console Messages are Slow or garbled Verify correct interface settings for console
+The throughput is dynamically determined based on the RF environment and the default configuration for this is shown in the Low Throughput The throughput is dynamically determined based on the RF environment and the default configuration for this is shown in the following table:FECCINRModulation00-5QPSK 1/216-8QPSK 3/429-12QAM 16 1/2313-17QAM 64 3/44N/AQAM 64 2/3620-21QAM 64 3/4722+QAM 64 5/6To increase throughput, the CINR needs to increase to support the higher modulation techniques as shown.QAM 64 1⁄2 is not implemented \$ Console Messages are Slow or Garbled Verify correct interface settings for console